metacall/gsoc-2023/submissions/gpt-deploy.md

 - User can track his deployed files, remove deployments and do many manipulations to the deployments
 - UI has been provided to run the function-api that gets created without and POSTMAN client.

-## Work done for achieving all the things I mentioned above
+## Work done for achieving all the things I mentioned on proposal

 <p> All the goals proposed has been completed.
 I have created more features than I proposed. </p>